elastic/ecs/rfcs/text/0034-device-fields.md

 Stage 1: Describe at a high-level how these field changes will be used in practice.
 Real world examples are encouraged.
 The goal here is to understand how people would leverage these fields to gain insights or solve problems. ~1-3 paragraphs.
 -->

+APM data (i.e. transaction and spans that are part of end-to-end traces) is also collected for mobile devices (i.e. iOS and Android applications).
+Enriching this APM data would allow for rhich performance and business-related analysis of the data.
+E.g. user could filter performance issues, errors, crashes, etc. by device model types, versions, manufacturers.
+The APM correlations feature can be improved for mobile applications by including these fields as it would identify statistical correlations if problems occur, for example, only for specific device models.
+A unique device.id allows in addition to derive statistics on recurring users vs. new users.

 ## Source data

 <!--
 Stage 1: Provide a high-level description of example sources of data.
 This does not yet need to be a concrete example of a source document, but instead can simply describe a potential source (e.g. nginx access log).
 This will ultimately be fleshed out to include literal source examples in a future stage.
 The goal here is to identify practical sources for these fields in the real world. ~1-3 sentences or unordered list.
 -->

+The information will be retrieved by the APM agents for iOS and Android.
+The Android agent will use the [Build API](https://developer.android.com/reference/android/os/Build#MANUFACTURER) to retrieve the above information.
+For iOS, the [vendor identifier property](https://developer.apple.com/documentation/uikit/uidevice/1620059-identifierforvendor) will be used to retrieve the device ID. iOS also provides an API to retrive the `device.model.identifier`.

+For both, iOS and Android, the `device.model.name` cannot be retrieved on the Device itself but need to be mapped from the `device.model.identifier` value.
+We will use an Elasticsearch ingest node processor for this mapping ([this is the corresponding ES issue for it](https://github.com/elastic/elasticsearch/issues/88865)).

 <!--
 Stage 2: Included a real world example source document.
 Ideally this example comes from the source(s) identified in stage 1.
 If not, it should replace them.
 The goal here is to validate the utility of these field changes in the context of a real world example.
 Format with the source name as a ### header and the example document in a GitHub code block with json formatting, or if on the larger side, add them to the corresponding RFC folder.